Don't be a dope in the woods

 Even if you feel at home in the outdoors, a mistake can be disastrous.

-In the pandemic year of 2020, everyone wants to spend time outside.
+During the pandemic, everyone wanted to spend time outside.

-Which is great, unless you're inexperienced and in a remote or unfamiliar place.
+Which was great, unless you're inexperienced and in a remote or unfamiliar place.

-In the northwestern corner of Michigan's Upper Peninsula, Porcupine Mountains Wilderness State Park was packed with visitors all summer, and many weren't prepared — in the 10 weeks before Labor Day, rangers had to answer 30 search-and-rescue calls, as compared to only six in all of 2019.
+In the northwestern corner of Michigan's Upper Peninsula, Porcupine Mountains Wilderness State Park was packed with visitors, and many weren't prepared — in the 10 weeks before Labor Day, rangers had to answer 30 search-and-rescue calls, five times as many as in the previous year.

 Some people underestimated the length and difficulty of trails.
 Others committed the typical rookie mistakes of overloading backpacks and wearing brand-new boots.